geunee20/geunee20.github.io/_posts/2024-06-20-Controller-Design-Day-6.md

 # I. Introduction

 State Feedback Control is a fundamental technique in modern control theory that forms the basis for many advanced control strategies, including the Linear Quadratic Regulator (LQR).
-This approach allows us to precisely manipulate the behavior of a system by feeding back information about its current state.
+This approach allows me to precisely manipulate the behavior of a system by feeding back information about its current state.
 In this post, I'll explore the principles, mathematics, and applications of State Feedback Control.

 ## A. State Feedback Control